 - A parent has another child with a new partner or spouse

-- The child’s needs may have changed (example – health care expenses may have increased)
+- The child’s needs may have changed, such as increased health care expenses

 Hire A People’s Choice to Modify Custody and Support in California